timescale/docs/timescaledb/overview/core-concepts/distributed-hypertables.md

 To ensure best performance, you should partition a distributed hypertable by both time and space.
-If you only partition data by time, that chunk will have to fill up before the access node chooses another data node to store the next chunk, so during that chunk's time interval, all writes to the latest interval will be handled by a single data node, rather than load balanced across all available data nodes.
-On the other hand, if you specify a space partition, the access node will distribute chunks across multiple data nodes based on the space partition so that multiple chunks are created for a given chunk time interval, and both reads and writes to that recent time interval will be load balanced across the cluster.
+If you only partition data by time, that chunk has to fill up before the access node chooses another data node to store the next chunk, so during that chunk's time interval, all writes to the latest interval is handled by a single data node, rather than load balanced across all available data nodes.
+On the other hand, if you specify a space partition, the access node distributes chunks across multiple data nodes based on the space partition so that multiple chunks are created for a given chunk time interval, and both reads and writes to that recent time interval are load balanced across the cluster.

 By default, we automatically set the number of space partitions equal to the number of data nodes if a value is not specified.
-The system will also increase the number of space partitions, if necessary, when adding new data nodes.
+The system also increases the number of space partitions, if necessary, when adding new data nodes.
 If setting manually, we recommend that the number of space partitions are equal or a multiple of the number of data nodes associated with the distributed hypertable for optimal data distribution across data nodes.
-In case of multiple space partitions, only the first space partition will be used to determine how chunks are distributed across servers.
+In case of multiple space partitions, only the first space partition is used to determine how chunks are distributed across servers.

 ## Scaling distributed hypertables